Laboratory Director - Coordinator of the Node for Hybrid Arts

 - Coordinator of the Art & Science Research Group at the Interactive Arts Lab (InArts Lab) - Ionian University (2017-present).

 - Co-coordinator of the working group "Media and Image Perception", with Dr. Brenda Murphy (University of Malta), at the research program COST "Appearance matters: Tackling the Physical & Psychological Consequences of Dissatisfaction with Appearance" (Action IS1210), (2013-2017).

-- Co-curating with Marta de Menezes of the performance "BKFF 0.1" (2018) by Isabel Burr Raty, at Cultivamos Cultura, Odemira, Portugal.
+- Co-curator with Marta de Menezes of the performance "BKFF 0.1" (2018) by Isabel Burr Raty, at Cultivamos Cultura, Odemira, Portugal.

-- Co-curating with Marina Papasotiriou of the exhibition "Body ESC" (2017) with artwork by: Andrew Carnie (UK), Alkistis Georgiou (Greece), Marne Lucas (USA), Joseph Nechvatal (France), Kira O' Rilley & Manuel Vason (Finland & UK), Nikos Panayotopoulos (Greece), Ayse Gul Suter (Turkey), Hege Tapio (Norway) and Adam Zaretsky (USA) at the Municipal Gallery of Corfu, Greece.
+- Co-curator with Marina Papasotiriou of the exhibition "Body ESC" (2017) with artwork by: Andrew Carnie (UK), Alkistis Georgiou (Greece), Marne Lucas (USA), Joseph Nechvatal (France), Kira O' Rilley & Manuel Vason (Finland & UK), Nikos Panayotopoulos (Greece), Ayse Gul Suter (Turkey), Hege Tapio (Norway) and Adam Zaretsky (USA) at the Municipal Gallery of Corfu, Greece.

 - Curator of the exhibition "iGMO" (2016) with artwork by Adam Zaretsky at the Municipal Gallery of Corfu, Greece.